OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-10.md

 ## 2 Corinthians 10:13

-We, however, will not boast beyond proper limits, but will confine our boasting to the sphere of service God himself has assigned to us, a sphere that also includes you.
+We, however, will not boast beyond what is proper, we will limit our boasting to that which God himself has designated for us: and that also includes you.

 ## 2 Corinthians 10:14